-Generally, the Chase Sapphire Reserve card falls under Visa Infinite cards category.
-This means that it is accompanied by numerous amazing perks for cardholders from Visa.
+Generally, the Chase Sapphire Reserve card falls under the Visa Infinite cards category.
+This means it is accompanied by numerous amazing perks for cardholders from Visa.
 However, it also comes with a $10,000 minimum credit limit.

 Therefore, if your annual income falls way below this, getting that approval might be hard.

 Is it Hard to Get Chase Sapphire Reserve?

 The answer to this question varies.
 If you have an excellent credit score, then the answer is no!
 However, if you wish to apply for the Chase Sapphire Reserve card with a poor credit score, the answer is yes.

 As mentioned, getting approved for this travel credit card requires an excellent credit score.
 Your credit score should be above 700, with the best average being 750.

 With a perfect credit score, the approval process is quite easy and almost instant.
 However, the score is not the only factor determining your Chase Sapphire Reserve approval.
 You should meet all the requirements before applying for the card.

 Keeping tabs on your credit score is important as it helps you understand your financial status.
 Also, it might be essential to keep an eye on your credit history.